Cold Shrimp Salad with Dill

 If you’re using frozen cooked shrimp, rinse and thaw, then chop into small pieces and season with a little sprinkle of the seasoning of your choice.

-Make the creamy dressing: in a separate bowl, combine the mayonnaise, fresh dill (or dried dill weed), red onion and celery.
+• Make the creamy dressing: in a separate bowl, combine the mayonnaise, fresh dill (or dried dill weed), red onion, celery and fresh lemon or lime juice.

 Shrimp salad ingredients in clear bowl